Updated March 18, 2023

 List of SQL Keywords

-The SQL keywords can be used as explained in the below examples for various operations.
+The examples below explain that SQL keywords can be used for various operations.

 The CREATE Keyword is used to create a database, table, views, and index.
 We can create the table CUSTOMER as below.